balask-dev/balask-dev/README.md

 <!--![20220929_183712](https://user-images.githubusercontent.com/92292670/193058661-2fe031d1-2461-4776-9286-f0e9a0f7af78.jpg)
 -->
 ### Hi!
 I'm Bala! 👋
-- 🛰️:an Security Researcher specialized in Web and Aerospace.
+- 🛰️ an Security Researcher specialized in Web and Aerospace.
-- 🎓: Electronics and communications Engineer.
+- 🎓 Electronics and communications Engineer.
 - ⚡  Also building full stack Applications in MERN stack.
-- 🔭: based in Earth, Space.
+- 🔭 based in Earth, Space.